We’re excited to announce that Dr. Al-Kaabi, Cornea Specialist and Surgeon, has joined iCare!

 Types of Intraocular Lenses

 The characteristics of an intraocular lens implant can be divided up into two major categories: the power of the lens and the specific lens type.
-The power of the lens is measured in dioptres, like glass perscriptions are.
+The power of the lens is measured in diopters, similar to a glasses prescription.
 The particular power of lens that your eye will need depends on a number of factors such as the shape and length of your eye.
 The more accurate the measurements of your eye, the more precise the power of the lens selected will be.
-There are a number of lens options that are available for you.
-The types of lenses can be divided into 3 different specifications which are Aspheric or Spherical, Astigmatism correcting or Non-Astigmatism correcting, and monofocal or multifocal.
-The specific type of lens option for you will be based on your lifestyle and personal preferences.
+There are a number of lens options that are available to you.
+The types of lenses can be divided into five different types: aspheric or spherical, astigmatism or non-astigmatism correcting, medium, extended, and full range lens.
+The lens that you select with your surgeon will be based on your visual goals, lifestyle, and personal preferences.

 Intraocular Lens Implants covered by OHIP